 - a.
 Generational influences on learning with technology differ and will require changes in the delivery of educational and student services. - b.
-The demand for asynchronous and online learning opportunities for students will continue to increase. - c.
+The demand for flexible and online learning opportunities, such as asynchronous course delivery and Hyflex classroom technologies adopted during and following COVID-19, will continue to rise as students seek education options that accommodate their schedules and learning styles.

+- c.
 Technology competence will continue to be required in most, if not all, workplaces. - d.
-As a result of COVID-19, the use of Hyflex (or Hybrid Flexible) classroom technologies will continue to be a mainstay delivery mechanism. - e.
 Advances in technology have caused digital disruptions in higher education.
-SFSC will be required to continually upgrade and enhance technology used by both students and employees. - f.
-Technology enhanced workflow automation solutions will be explored to reduce costs, bolster employee productivity, and improve services provided to students.

-g.
-Access to high-speed, broadband internet access remains unavailable in many rural areas.
+SFSC will be required to continually upgrade and enhance technology used by both students and employees. - e.
+Technology enhanced workflow automation solutions will be explored to reduce costs, bolster employee productivity, and improve services provided to students. - f.
+Access to high-speed, broadband internet access remains unavailable in many rural areas. - g.
+Advances in technology like artificial intelligence may substantially impact colleges.
+As adoption grows, SFSC needs to prepare for and harness innovations like AI to potentially drive efficiency, better leverage data, and enhance services.